Doxuno

 Execution Date: 2026-03-09

-This LASTING POWER OF ATTORNEY FOR HEALTH AND WELFARE is granted on 2026-03-09 by Margaret Rose Whitfield of 12 Maple Avenue, Leeds, LS1 4AB (the "Donor") pursuant to sections 9 to 14 and Schedule 1 of the Mental Capacity Act 2005 and the Lasting Powers of Attorney, Enduring Powers of Attorney and Public Guardian Regulations 2007 (SI 2007/1253).
-The Donor confirms that, at the date of signing, the Donor has the mental capacity to make this LPA and understands its purpose and scope.
+This LASTING POWER OF ATTORNEY FOR HEALTH AND WELFARE is made on 2026-03-09 by Margaret Rose Whitfield (also known as Margaret Rose Calloway), of 12 Maple Avenue, Leeds LS1 4AB (the "Donor") pursuant to sections 9 to 14 and Schedule 1 of the Mental Capacity Act 2005 and the Lasting Powers of Attorney, Enduring Powers of Attorney and Public Guardian Regulations 2007 (SI 2007/1253, as amended).
+The Donor confirms that, at the date of signing, the Donor has the mental capacity required by sections 2 and 3 of the Mental Capacity Act 2005 to make this LPA and understands its purpose, scope and the consequences of executing it.
 This LPA has no legal effect until it has been registered with the Office of the Public Guardian ("OPG") and may only be used when the Donor lacks the mental capacity to make the relevant decision (MCA 2005 s.11(7)(a)).

 1.